-The paper is organized as follows.
+The final \gls{cam} optimization approach is solved with the state-of-the-art primal-dual interior-point algorithm implemented in the software MOSEK \cite{mosek}.
+Solutions with hundreds of impulses are obtained robustly and efficiently, representing both high-thrust and low-thrust maneuvers.
+We test our algorithm on 2,170 real conjunctions derived from the ESA Collision Avoidance Challenge \url{https://kelvins.esa.int/collision-avoidance-challenge} The paper is organized as follows.
 In Sec. \ref{conjDin} a brief overview of the short-term conjunction dynamics is provided together with a nonlinear approach to study the effect of a \gls{cam} on the conjunction geometry.
 Section \ref{Sec2} contains a description of the methodology developed in this work.
 We first state the \gls{cam} design as \gls{nlp} problem, followed by the description of the steps required for its convexification.
 The algorithm's application to a large set of cases is described in \ref{NumRef}, leading to the conclusive section.